Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/es-backups-api.md

 }
 </code></pre>

-It contains the name of the created backup, the current state and the time when it was started.
+It contains the name of the created backup, the current state, and the time when it was started.

 ### Retrieving a list of the backups

-To get s list of all existing backups you can use:
+To get s list of all existing backups, use:

 `
 GET /backups